ikt32/scripts-updates/5-gears-readme.md

 and rear in real-time, depending on wheel slip, oversteer or understeer.
 The [Handling Replacement library](https://www.gta5-mods.com/tools/handling-replacement-library) is required for this feature.
+* __Cruise Control__: Smoothly accelerates and decelerates the car to a target cruising speed, and can optionally adapt to traffic in front.

 Icons in the HUD will flash when certain assists are active.

+### Gameplay assists

+Features in this section make playing with this script more accessible or realistic.
+They're all optional.

+A few highlights:

+* __Disable autostart__: Keeps the engine off when getting in a vehicle, and allows you to manually start the vehicle.
+(Note: Starting with game version v1.0.2545.0, pressing throttle turns on the engine regardless of script settings.
+Unfortunately this seems to be hardcoded into V itself from this version onwards.)
+* __Leave engine running__: Reflecting GTA IV behavior, keeps the engine on when getting out of a vehicle with a short tap on the Exit button.
+Holding the Exit button will turn off the engine.
+* __Clutch & throttle start__: Start the vehicle by pressing clutch and throttle.
+Especially useful when stalling after a crash during a hectic chase.
+* __Handbrake toggles__: Holding the handbrake while stopped keeps it on.
+Briefly tapping the handbrake will disengage it again, or when driving away, much like modern electronic handbrakes on cars.

 ### Animations